 Another Boat Was Faster for Rescue

 The Californian, rather than the Carpathian, was the nearest ship when the Titanic started sending out distress signals.
-The Californian didn’t respond, however, until it was much too late to help.
+The Californian didn’t respond, however, until it was much too late for help.

 Around 12:45 a.m.
-Around April 15, 1912, California crew members saw unexplained skylights.
+On April 15, 1912, California crew members saw unexplained skylights.
 These were the distress flares sent out from the Titanic and they woken up their captain to tell him immediately.
 Unfortunately no orders were given by the commander.
-Facts On The Titanic

 Since the ship’s wireless operator had already gone to bed as well, the Californian was unaware until morning of any distress signals from the Titanic.
 By then, all the survivors had already been seized by the Carpathia.
 Many people claim this might have saved far more lives if the Californian had responded to the Titanic’s cries for help.